ElBedeawi/near-challenge-7/README.md

 }
 ```

-So here we defined the Struct with the 2 maps we discussed earlier, the next step is to initialize those maps so let's implement the Default as below:
+So here we defined the Struct with the 2 maps we discussed earlier, the next step is to implement the default constructor to initialize those maps so let's implement the Default as below:
 ```rust
 impl Default for VotingContract {
     fn default() -> Self {